bdulac/bdulac.github.io/_posts/2014-09-26-json-processing-with-jersey.md

 <p>
 			It seems JSONP is not able to provide a simple POJO support.
 			I came back to <a href="http://www.json.org/java/">the basics</a>.
-			All that mess with Jackson, Moxy, JSONP for such basic operations reminds me of an XML nightmare a few years ago...
+			All that mess with Jackson, Moxy, JSONP for such simple operations reminds me of an XML nightmare a few years ago...
 </p>
 </div>